What You Need to Know Before Renting a Property

 Rents are normally quoted weekly, and payable monthly in advance.
 The tenant is usually also responsible for Council Tax, Water Rates, Gas, Electricity and Telephone costs.
 All rents are payable by bank standing order.

-A security deposit of a minimum of six weeks rental must be paid.
+A security deposit of a minimum of Five weeks rental must be paid.
 We DO NOT hold this ourselves it is held by an independent government approved deposit scheme (The DPS) for the duration of the tenancy.
 This is to cover damage, breakages, and any other liabilities under the terms of your tenancy agreement.
 Please note that under no circumstances can the deposit be used by the tenant to cover rent.
 The deposit less any legitimate deductions is returned within 14 days of the end of your tenancy.

 Once you tenancy has been signed and all funds have been received we will agree the check in time when the inventory clerks will meet you at the property, provide you with your keys, and show you the property, its facilities and how the heating and appliances work and provide you with our Tenant Information Pack providing essential safety guidance and other useful information.